nax3t/cld-signed-uploads/README.md

 1. When the DOM is loaded, it fetches the upload signature from the server.
 This signature is valid for 1 hour from time of creation.
 2. It configures the Cloudinary Upload Widget with the received signature and other options.
 3. The widget is initialized and attached to a button with the ID 'upload_widget'.
-4. On successful upload, it displays the uploaded image and the response data.
+4. On successful upload, it displays the uploaded image or video and the response data.

 ### Key Components
 1. Cloudinary Configuration: The server configures Cloudinary using a Cloudinary Cloud Name, API key, and API secret which are stored in environment variables for secure access.